 The Wholesale Pricing Discount app also allows you to run a combined B2B and B2C store from a single Shopify online store without needing to upgrade to the Shopify Plus plan.

 Step #04 – Customize your store design for a better user experience

 You can also customize your store’s design for Black Friday and Cyber Monday.
-This includes adding high-contrast images, graphics and a countdown timer that grab attention and create a sense of urgency.
-Go through the below-mentioned checklist to know more about how to customize your store for the Black Friday and Cyber Monday events.
+This includes adding high-contrast images, graphics and a countdown timer that grabs attention and create a sense of urgency.
+Go through the checklist to learn more about how to customize your store for the Black Friday and Cyber Monday events.

 Step #05 – Promote your store

 Once you’ve set up your BFCM Shopify store, added discounts, and customized its design, it’s now time to start promoting your store.
 You can do this by using different promotional techniques such as posts on social media, marketing emails, and even paid advertising on search engines.